Penn Ondru Kanden: Production

 Penn Ondru Kanden is titled after a song from Padithal Mattum Podhuma (1962).
 The dialogues were written by Chari from a story by Moulee.
-The film was produced by Venkatesan, Sundaram and Periyasami of Sangeetha Films.
-Cinematography was handled by K. S. Bhaskar.
+The film was launched in November 1973 at Vijaya Studios.
+Y. G. Parthasarathy switched on the camera and the scenes with Muthuraman and Pramila were shot the same day.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Vaali.

 Release and reception

 Penn Ondru Kanden was released on 11 July 1974, and distributed by Gemini Studios.
 Kanthan of Kalki appreciated the performances of the cast members, including Muthuraman, Prameela and Vasu.
+Navamani praised the acting, humour and direction.